Here’s the new 40k Killteam Shadowhunt box contents, release date, rules, value, and retail price in our breakdown review!

 GW basically handed us the smoking bolter here.
 Free 40k rules for brand-new Celestian Insidiants and refreshed Raptors and Warp Talons is the kind of “oops, didn’t mean to” move that usually shows up right before the preorder button goes live.

-If Kill Team Shadowhunt lands the way it’s lining up, Chaos gets a real jump-pack punch again, Sisters get a nasty little witch-hunter tool, and this game system keeps doing what it does best: sneaking new Warhammer 40k toys onto the table under the cover of a skirmish box.
+If the new Kill Team Shadowhunt lands the way it’s lining up, Chaos gets a real jump-pack punch again, Sisters get a nasty little witch-hunter tool, and this game system keeps doing what it does best: sneaking new Warhammer 40k toys onto the table under the cover of a skirmish box.

 See The Nightbringer In All His Glory